MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

-For the same target grid, time-stepping scheme and problem, the solution for layer thicknesses and key prognostic variables using VLR is within a non- climate-changing threshold value [presumably greater than machine precision?] of the solution when VLR is not performed.
+For the same target grid, time-stepping scheme and problem, the solution for layer thicknesses and key prognostic variables using VLR is within a non- climate-changing threshold value of the solution when VLR is not performed.
+Tests should span from idealized tests of simplified dynamics to full climate simulations.
+Acceptable thresholds specified for each test could be similar to those from changing time stepping schemes.

+Requirement: tracer and volume conservation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Date last modified: 2020/12/04

+Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman, Mark Petersen

+The column-wise tracer content should be conserved over the remapping step to a specified threshold, and using a specified method to integrate the tracer.
+The column-integrated volume must remain unchanged over the remapping step, as expected.

 Requirement: performance
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04

-Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman
+Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman, Mark Petersen

-Performance is not degraded below an acceptable level *which is to be determined*.
+Performance is not degraded below an acceptable level.
+Compute time for stand-alone ocean, without i/o, on full primitive equations, is expected to remain very similar - within 5% of compute time when using vertical advection method but likely less because remapping is a column-wise, in-cache operation.

 Requirement: no interference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^